The Basics of Inheritance and Divorce

 Can You Separate Inheritance and Gifts from Other Property?

 The most effective way to ensure that inheritance or other separate gifts will be considered separate property and therefore not be included in the marital estate is to deposit separate funds into a separate account in your name alone.

 Keep Funds in Separate Accounts During Separation

 Afterwards continue to keep these funds separate and avoid co-mingling marital funds with your separate funds.
 Making any purchases for jointly titled assets with separate funds will very likely lead to a judge determining that you’re separate funds are no longer separate.

 If you are facing a separation or divorce it is imperative that you seek the advice and guidance of an experienced north Carolina divorce lawyer.
 A good divorce attorney can explain to you the laws of equitable distribution and property division in North Carolina and how it affects your situation.

 Contact an Experienced Raleigh Divorce Lawyer

 The Doyle Law Group, P.A. is a family divorce law firm, specializing in divorce, child custody and alimony cases.
-With two Raleigh law office locations, The Doyle Law Group, P.A. can conveniently represent families all over the Raleigh and Knightdale area.
+The Doyle Law Group, P.A. represent families all over the Raleigh area.